rdoxenham/openstack-training/documentation/openstack-manual.md

 Nova is quite fragmented in its architecture, the scheduler as an example typically sits on a separate machine to the compute nodes, where only the compute and network components exist.
 As with other components, a message bus exists between all the components allowing the distribution to be completely open and as a result can drastically scale.

-The lab will walk you through deploying Nova across the cluster, utilising our 'cloud condutor' (node1) to provide the API and scheduler services and the remaining two virtual machines to provide compute resource.
+The lab will walk you through deploying Nova across the cluster, utilising our 'cloud controller' (node1) to provide the API and scheduler services and the remaining two virtual machines to provide compute resource (with associated network component).
 It will also show you how to manage the individual Nova services and integrate with the rest of the stack.

 Estimated completion time: 1 hour

-##**Preparing the Cloud Condutor**
+##**Preparing the Cloud Controller**

 We need to deploy the Nova components on our first node that will provide the API and the scheduler services and will be the endpoint for Nova in our environment.
 It's important to note that typically the Nova configuration between cloud controller nodes and compute nodes is actually almost identical, it's the Nova services that are started on a particular node that define its responsibilities.
 Therefore it may seem strange why we're configuring Nova